mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/13-continuous-integration.markdown

 ## Why is continuous integration important?
-When continuous integration (CI) is established as a step in a software project's development cycle it can dramatically reduce deployment times by minimizing steps that require human intervention.
+When continuous integration (CI) is established as a step in a software project's development process it can dramatically reduce deployment times by minimizing steps that require human intervention.
 The only minor downside to using CI is that it takes some initial time by a developer to set up and then there is some ongoing maintainence if a project is broken into multiple parts, such as going from a